Geodesic Length Distribution in Sparse Network Ensembles: Properties of specific SGRNs

 is given by:

 where $W_0$ and $W_{-1}$ are the principal and non-principal branches of the Lambert $W$ function, and have the following asymptotic expansions \cite{corless1996lambertw}:

-Consequently, the solution for Eq. \ref{eq:sfg_lambertw_eq} is given by substituting $y$ with $\log x$ in Eq. \ref{eq:sfg_lambertw_maineq} to obtain:
+Consequently, the solution for Eq. \eqref{eq:sfg_lambertw_eq} is given by substituting $y$ with $\log x$ in Eq. \eqref{eq:sfg_lambertw_maineq} to obtain:

-where in the first equality we use the identity satisfied by the Lambert $W$ function in Eq. \ref{eq:sfg_lambertw_maineq}, and in the second one we use the asymptotic expression from Eq. \ref{eq:sfg_lambertw_asym}.

-Given that formulations in terms of the network's mean degree are easier to interpret, we consider the special cases of scale-free graphons and use Eqs. \ref{eq:sfg_degree_deg}, \ref{eq:sfg_eta_apdx} along with the constraint $h\ll 1$, to express $h$ and $\eta$ in terms of $\avgdegree,n,\beta$ as follows: \begin{enumerate} \item For ER graphs, we have $\theta\to\infty\implies\alpha\to 0$:
+where in the first equality we use the identity satisfied by the Lambert $W$ function in Eq. \eqref{eq:sfg_lambertw_maineq}, and in the second one we use the asymptotic expression from Eq. \eqref{eq:sfg_lambertw_asym}.
+Given that formulations in terms of the network's mean degree are easier to interpret, we consider the special cases of scale-free graphons and use Eqs. \eqref{eq:sfg_degree_deg}, \eqref{eq:sfg_eta_apdx} along with the constraint $h\ll 1$, to express $h$ and $\eta$ in terms of $\avgdegree,\beta$ as follows: \begin{enumerate} \item For ER graphs, we have $\theta\to\infty\implies\alpha\to 0$:

 \item For BA graphs the power law exponent is $\theta=3$ \cite{barabasi1999bagraph}, and therefore $\alpha=1/2$

 \item For ``highly scale-free'' networks where power law exponent $\theta\to 2\implies \alpha\to 1$: